-Awards, enterprise agreements, The Fair Work Act (2009) and any annual performance review terms govern your capability to reduce an employee’s pay.
+Awards, enterprise agreements, The Fair Work Act 2009 (Cth) and any annual performance review terms govern your capability to reduce an employee’s pay.
 This applies regardless of whether you have a contract in place.
 The reduced wage you offer your employee cannot be below the minimum wage.

 Review of Pay

 It may be wise to include a review of pay, or an annual performance review in your contracts when hiring a new employee.
 If your employee is not performing accordingly, an annual performance review can justify a reduction in pay.